googlegenomics/bigquery-examples/pgp/data-stories/issues-with-the-variant-centric-approach/README.md

 The variation in this study corresponds to dbSNP ID rs9536314, causing an amino acid substitution in the Klotho gene (KL F327V).
 About 30% of people carry the variant.
-In build 37, this is an A to G substition at chromosome 13, position 33628138.
+In build 37, this is an T to G substition at chromosome 13, position 33628138.

 So Thomas builds and runs the following on BigQuery: